kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 -    K8S_RELEASE: latest-1.30
 -    BAZEL_VERSION: 3.4.1
 ```

-Removing EOL jobs involves different steps, including deleting old configs from `config/jobs/kubernetes/sig-release/release-branch-jobs/` e.g. 1.29 EOL jobs removed in [this PR](https://github.com/kubernetes/test-infra/pull/34672).
-There could also be some other jobs living outside `config/jobs/kubernetes/sig-release/release-branch-jobs` that also needs to be removed.

 > [!NOTE]
 This step may alternatively be performed as part of a patch release process.
 It's mandatory to consult with the release engineering team regarding the timing of this step.